Policy Academic Governance HDR Cotutelle Agreement Procedure

 Definitions

-Terms mentioned in this document and not defined here are defined in the Policy Glossary in the Learning and Teaching domain of the University Policy Library, and in the Higher Degree by Research (HDR) Requirements and the standard JCU Overarching Cotutelle Agreement.
+Terms mentioned in this document and not defined here are defined in the Higher Degree by Research (HDR) Policy and the Policy Glossary.

 Procedure